jpforcioli/github_howto_jsonrpc_api/009_provisioning_template_management.rst

 How to clone a system template?
 +++++++++++++++++++++++++++++++

-Caught in Mantis #0624808.
+Caught in #0624808.

-According to this above Mantis, it is possible to clone the following kind of templates:
+It is possible to clone the following kind of templates:

 - ``pm/devprof/adom/<adom>/<template>``
 - ``pm/ecprof/adom/<adom>/<template>``